lymbin/jsmutator/README.md

 # Strings and File JS mutator

-This is string and file mutator written on node js.
+This is a strings and files mutator written on node js.

 It has full file mode and smart strings mode.